Biden in the ‘loneliest job,’ a presidency driven by crisis

 He said that “while Trump actually arrived at a deeply flawed agreement with the Taliban, it was Biden who undertook to execute that plan, with minor revisions.”
 Biden, he said, ” along with the public, wanted out of Afghanistan, the sooner the better.
 Nobody likes the exit.”

 Crises can forever stain the legacies of presidents, or they can pass.
-B

 President Bill Clinton in his first year endured the bloody tragedy of the battle of Mogadishu, Somalia, while President George W. Bush had the false predicate of weapons of mass destruction for starting a war with Iraq.
 President John F. Kennedy survived the embarrassment of the Bay of Pigs invasion of Cuba.
 Trump survived himself.